-We designed and implemented several mini games for a primarily educative game aiming at improving English pronunciation by native Chinese speakers through speech recognition.
-We developed a total of three mini games, one of which was completely worked out and ready to be implemented in the final product, while the other two were delivered as prototypes.
+We design and implement several minigames for a primarily educative game aimed at improving English pronunciation for native Chinese speakers through speech recognition.
+We develop a total of three minigames, one of which is completely worked out and ready to be added to the final product, while the other two are delivered as prototypes.

-Another issue that came up was the lag that started to appear as we started to use higher resolution images.
-Noticing a short delay when new images were created, we soon figured that this was the cause of the lag.
-We solved this problem by pre-loading all needed images, setting them to an invisible state.
-This caused some loading time when the game was first started, but it made the game itself a lot smoother.
+Another issue is the lag that becomes apparent as we use higher resolution images.
+Noticing a short delay when new images are created, we solve the problem by preloading all needed images, setting them to an invisible state.
+This causes some loading time when the application is first launched, but it makes the game a lot smoother at runtime.

-Another problem was ensuring a correct, synchronous 3D animation in a 2D environment for two objects.
-Tweaking variables and adding in some calculations, we eventually found an animation that seemed correct to the human eye, and was also mathematically correct in most ways.
-We synchronized both objects by simply using the same transformations.
+A final challenge in one of our games is to ensure a correct, synchronous 3D animation in a 2D environment for two objects.
+Tweaking variables and adding in some calculations, we propose an animation that seems correct to the human eye, and is also physically plausable.
+We synchronize both objects by simply using the same transformations.

 This project was implemented using C# and WPF.